vinorodrigues/wp-bootstrap4/README.md

 Introduction
 ------------

-A responsive Wordpress theme based on [Bootstrap 4](http://v4-alpha.getbootstrap.com).
+A responsive Wordpress blogging theme based on [Bootstrap 4](http://v4-alpha.getbootstrap.com).

 Unlike [WP-Bootstrap2](https://github.com/vinorodrigues/wp-bootstrap2) that started with [_S](#), this project written from the ground up to cut out a lot of clutter.